Europe holds low-key V-E Day commemorations due to virus

 German Chancellor Angela Merkel and other top officials laid wreaths at the memorial to victims of war and violence in Berlin, standing in silence as a trumpet played on an empty Unter den Linden boulevard.

-“The corona pandemic is forcing us to commemorate alone – apart from those who are important to us and to whom we are grateful,” President Frank-Walter Steinmeier said.
-He recalled that, on May 8, 1945, “the Germans were really alone,” militarily defeated, economically devastated and “morally ruined.”
+“The corona pandemic is forcing us to commemorate alone,” President Frank-Walter Steinmeier said.
+He recalled that, on May 8, 1945, “the Germans were really alone” and “morally ruined.”

 “We had made an enemy of the whole world,” he said in a nationally televised address, adding that 75 years later “we are not alone.”